 Zambelli Cataract & Laser Eye Institute is a huge proponent of corneal cross-linking and the first practice in Western Pennsylvania to offer FDA-approved CXL with Avedro’s KXL System for keratoconus and post-LASIK ectasia.
 Our doctors have extensive experience with corneal cross-linking; in fact, we participated in the FDA’s investigational studies into the procedure that led to the approval of cross-linking in the United States.

 An alternative option for the treatment of keratoconus is Intacs, or small implants placed in the cornea to reshape it.
 These inserts are made from a safe, biocompatible material like that used to make intraocular lenses in cataract surgery.

 By flattening the steep, bulging cornea, Intacs help the eye properly focus light and improve vision.
 The procedure to place the implants is short and usually performed on an outpatient basis.
 Intacs can be replaced if a person’s visual prescription changes over time, or removed altogether.
 Intacs, unlike corneal cross-linking, do not slow or halt the progression of keratoconus.

-For more information about keratoconus, corneal cross-linking (CXL) or Intacs, please don’t hesitate to contact our practice.
-Call 724-728-5000 or email us today and request an appointment with our experienced eye doctors.
+For more information about keratoconus, corneal cross-linking (CXL) or Intacs, please don’t hesitate to contact our Rochester, PA practice.